vzMars/dragon-quest-landing-page/README.md

 ## Optimizations:

 I would love to go back and make the design of this landing page more complex and modern.
-I would also like to experiment more with other CSS features like CSS Grid to compare it with Flexbox.
-I would also like to add JavaScript and incorporate a hamburger style navigation to the mobile layout.
+I would also like to experiment with other CSS features like CSS Grid to compare it with Flexbox.
+I would also like to add JavaScript and incorporate hamburger-style navigation to the mobile layout.

 ## Lessons Learned:

-I learned how easy it is to design a website using mobile first since its usually a simple single column layout compared to the desktop layout which is more complex.
+I learned how easy it is to design a website using mobile-first since it's usually a simple single-column layout compared to the more complex desktop layout.
 I’m happy with how close I got the layout to the picture provided by The Odin Project, and I learned more about flexbox.

 ## More Projects: